peishanh/Bagel-Protocol/protein_production.md

 ## Day 2: Growth

-Today, you will inoculate liquid cultures with one colony from your plates to grow up overnight.
+Today, you will inoculate liquid cultures with one colony from your plates to grow up overnight to increase the number of cells we have to work with for day 3.

 Material | Amount per reaction
 ---------|---------------------------